-A Look Inside This Soulful, Star Studded, and Sustainable LA Farmhouse
+A Star Studded and Sustainable Farmhouse

 Celebrity couple and entrepreneurs Ashton Kutcher and Mila Kunis recently finished their dream Los Angeles home.
 Tucked away on a hilltop, they named the farmhouse “Ku Ku Farms” after the couple used the property to grow corn during the lockdown.
 The sprawling French Neoclassical mansion originally designed by architect Sumner Spaulding in the early 1930s was renovated by the legendary designer Henri Samuel in the 1980s.
 And now, Kunis and Kutcher take a modern approach to the lovely frame.